Colombia's 2022 Presidential Race

-Op-Ed for the Global Expression Report ghostwritten for ARTICLE 19's CEO Quinn McKew.
+Op-Ed ghostwritten for ARTICLE 19's CEO Quinn McKew.

 In my first year as author of the Global Expression Report, the Guardian ran my research with a double page spread and a front page nib.

-Austria's biggest magazine on Urbanism covered research on the urban dynamics of Medellín via research and museum work of the ContraMiradas team - of which I was a researcher and writer.
+Austria's biggest magazine on Urbanism covered my research on the urban dynamics of Medellín.

 Culture and Review

 Ella Hickson's 'The Writer' is a blistering two hours of unanswered questions.
 It is relentless and hopeless, but ultimately, to use its own words, 'defibrillating'.
 The Writer of the title walks the stage in numerous guises, from Lara Rossi's furious 24 year old to Romola Garai's Writer, with various personas from mythical narrator to exasperated playwright.